 - Price: $$

-The product features four equally weighted pods with flat, unweighted ends.
-Instead of adjustable velcro straps that could snag hair, the mask is supposed to fit all head sizes with an easy-to-use, pull-through loop that lays flat against the pillow.
+This product features four equally weighted pods with flat, unweighted ends.
+Instead of adjustable Velcro straps that could snag hair, the mask is supposed to fit all head sizes with an easy-to-use, pull-through loop that lays flat against the pillow.

-The pods, which weigh nine ounces in total, are filled with BPA-free plastic beads, making the mask scent-free and machine washable.
+The pods, which weigh 9 ounces, are filled with BPA-free plastic beads, making the mask scent-free and machine washable.

-The brand says it was inspired to create a weighted mask by deep touch pressure, which
+The brand was inspired by deep touch pressure, which

 Best bargain silk sleep mask

-The RachelSilk 19 Momme Silk Sleep Eye Mask is exactly what you picture when you think of movie stars napping on private jets.
-It comes in 11 different shades, and it features light-blocking layers.
+The RachelSilk 19 Momme Silk Sleep Eye Mask comes in 11 different shades, and it features light-blocking layers.

-The silk, which naturally protects your hair and skin from friction, is made from 18 amino acids that the brand says make the mask hypoallergenic and anti-aging.
+The silk, which naturally protects your hair and skin from friction, is made from 18 amino acids that make the mask hypoallergenic and anti-aging, according to the brand.

-RachelSilk recently updated the mask’s design with a wider elastic band to prioritize the customer’s comfort.
+RachelSilk updated the mask’s design with a wider elastic band for comfort.

 While the mask is still made from luxurious and durable material, it’s slightly less expensive than other silk masks on the market.
-The mask holds up to gentle machine washing, and customers leave high reviews, saying they’ll be back to buy more colors for their collection.
+The mask holds up to gentle machine washing, and customers leave reviews saying they’ll be back to buy more colors for their collection.

 Most eco-friendly sleep mask